2015 In Review & 2016 Plans!

 Our guests are the driving force behind the plans we make and the pleasures to be experienced throughout the year.
 We continue to value our membership in The Dude Ranch Association and feel their endorsement is also meaningful to our guests.
 We have also appreciated the reviews of our guests on Trip Adviser, a relatively new site to us but one that is viewed by some of our guests.
 Please take the time to review us if you haven’t already done so…we need 50 reviews to merit a badge!

-There are many variables to consider when making projections for the 2015 guest and cattle season but we are more optimistic this year than last.
-Our international bookings are steady for this point in time and we hope this trend will continue.
-Those inquiring about a ranch visit indicate that they plan to travel and are looking for adventure travel within the 50 states.
+There are many variables to consider when making projections for the 2016 guest and cattle season but we are more optimistic this year than last.
 With gas prices at a low, many are considering a ranch visit as part of road trip through the scenic west.

-We send all of you our best wishes for a fulfilling and prosperous 2015.
+We send all of you our best wishes for a joyful, peaceful and healthy 2016.
 As always, we enjoy hearing from you and would enjoy even more, seeing you when the snow melts and the ground opens up.